Abnormalist/k8s-apps/README.md

 letsencrypt-hjk8f   Opaque              1      85m
 ```

-Check that you have secure connection type your terminal and then browser
+Check that you have a secure connection type your terminal and then a browser.

 ```
 curl -v "https://devilyn.ml/janbo/"